Rupert Wegerif: Career

 Wegerif began his academic career at the Open University working with Neil Mercer on a range of funded projects to explore the impact of teaching ‘Exploratory Talk’ on learning, especially on learning with computers.
 In 2004, he went to the University of Southampton as a Reader and in 2006 he joined the University of Exeter as a professor.
 In 2017, Wegerif became the Professor of Education (2000) at the Faculty of Education, University of Cambridge.
 There he is a member of the Cambridge Educational Dialogue Research Group (CEDiR).
 In November 2017, Wegerif was awarded a Fellowship at Hughes Hall College (Cambridge).
 He founded the Digital Education Futures Initiative at Hughes Hall Cambridge in 2020.
 He was the first Managing Director of this new 'think and do' centre moving on to be the Academic Director in 2022.

 He is known for developing a dialogic theory of Education.
 This argues for the importance of dialogue as an aim of education as well as being a means to education.
 Wegerif understands learning as being motivated by relationships and taking the form of 'dialogic switches' whereby students take on different perspectives within already existing dialogues.
 The originality of the theory lies in the focus on the significance for development of the 'dialogic gap' between perspectives.
 This leads to a model of development that is not primarily characterised in terms of individual identities or expanding knowledge but in terms of expanding 'dialogic space'.
 Education is understood as opening, widening and deepening dialogic space through dialogue with specific others, cultural ‘general others’ personifying communities of practice and also ‘the Infinite Other’.
 The ‘Infinite Other’ is the idea that the unbounded horizon of knowledge can act as a voice within educational dialogues.
 His recent work outlines the role of technology in education for expanding dialogue.

 Wegerif has gained significant sums in research funding for projects exploring diversity in science education and developing tools to support Learning to Learn Together (L2L2) online.
 In 2006, he founded the journal Thinking Skills and Creativity with Anna Craft.
 They edited the journal together until Anna Craft's death in 2014.
 Wegerif remained chief editor of the journal through June 2018, and was subsequently replaced by Teresa Cremin and Pamela Burnard.

+Wegerif was appointed Honorary Professor at Beijing University of Posts and Telecommunications and in 2025 received the Global Award for Innovation in Education Research Methods, presented at East China Normal University, Shanghai.